header source

 GPIOx

-To read the pin states from the MCP23017, we send a read command from the Pro Micro.
-Then, the values are returned in byte units, and we process them on the Pro Micro side.
-Since the MCP23017 has 16 bits, we need to perform this process twice to get all the pin information.
+To read the pin state from MCP23017, Pro Micro issues a read command.
+It then returns in byte units, which Pro Micro processes appropriately.
+Since MCP23017 has 16 bits, doing this process twice allows you to extract all pin information.

-To change the behavior, we write the setting values to the registers.
-We write the settings to the registers before reading the pin states, and the settings are reflected from the first read.
+To change behavior, write setting values to the registers.
+By writing during the setup stage before reading from the pins, you can reflect those settings from the first read.

-The MCP23017 is widely used, and there are convenient libraries available.
-First, we will write it using the standard library, and then we will use a convenient library.
+MCP23017 seems to be widely used, and there are convenient libraries available.
+Let's first write using the standard library, and then try using a convenient library.

 void writeRegister(byte i2c_addr, byte addr, byte v) {